 Nobody canceled the oscillation qualities of the bar.
 However, this effect is easier to see with extreme weights during top athletes’ performance.

-According to biomechanical analysis, the axle load during snatch performance on the average is 143% of the barbell weight.
-During the clean this index pumps up to 173%, it means that the barbell falls on the athlete with 30% more weight and aggressiveness.
+According to biomechanical analysis, the axle load during snatch performance on average is 143% of the barbell weight.
+During the clean, this index pumps up to 173%, which means that the barbell falls on the athlete with 30% more weight and aggressiveness.

 This is a result of the following factors:

-- Because of the bigger movement amplitude in snatch, the difference between maximum barbell height and catch points is approx. 9% (10% less than in clean).
+- Because of the bigger movement amplitude in the snatch, the difference between the maximum barbell height and catch points is approx. 9% (10% less than in clean).